datalad/datalad/paper.md

 ## Development

-DataLad is being developed openly in a public repository ([github.com/datalad/datalad](https://github.com/datalad/datalad)) since its inception in 2013.
+DataLad has been developed openly in a public repository ([github.com/datalad/datalad](https://github.com/datalad/datalad)) since its inception in 2013.
 At the time of this publication, the repository amassed over 13.5k commits, 2.5k merged PRs, and 2.3k closed (+700 open) issues from over 30 contributors.
 Issue tracker, labels, milestones, and pull requests (from personal forks) are used to coordinate development.
 DataLad heavily relies on the versatility and stability of the underlying core tools---Git and git-annex.